CharliePine22/simple_calculator/README.md

 # simple_calculator
-A very simple calculator app
+A very simple calculator app designed to practice using Tkinkter.